Bill O'Callaghan

-William Henry "Bill" O’Callaghan (1868 – 16 January 1946) was an Irish hurler who played as a forward for the Cork senior team.
+William Henry O’Callaghan (1868 – 16 January 1946) was an Irish hurler who played as a forward for the Cork senior team.

 Born in Cork, O'Callaghan first arrived on the inter-county scene at the age of twenty-four when he first linked up with the Cork senior team.
 He made his senior debut during the 1892 championship.
 O'Callaghan immediately became a regular member of the team and won one All-Ireland medal and one Munster medal.
 In 1892 O'Callaghan captained the team to the All-Ireland title.

 At club level O'Callaghan was a one-time championship medalist with Redmond's.

 Throughout his career O'Callaghan made just two championship appearances.
 He retired from inter-county hurling following the conclusion of the 1893 championship.